croningp/molnca/README.md

 ```
 │
 ├── ncamol - Contains of code required to run the experiments
-├── notebooks - Notebooks for each of the experiments presetend in the paper
+├── notebooks - Notebook for each experiment
 ├── configs - Configs for experiments
 ├── models - checkpoints and logs for the experiments
 └── external_packpages - Contains a copy of Orbkit (https://github.com/orbkit/orbkit) with minor changes in the imports